remi-grumeau/DatePicker/README.md

 ```

-# Known issues
+## Known issues
 If no valid date is given, everything blows, where it should use today date.

-# Want to contribute
+## Want to contribute
-This code works fine, but it's a total mess.
-It should be an object and all functions should renamed for something that actually make sense.
+Any contribution is always welcome.

-A lot more comments wouldn't be luxury neither, responsive CSS and multilingual support would be pretty nice too!
+As an example, Responsive CSS and multilingual support would be pretty nice contributions :)

+## special thanks
+Thanks to [DtTvB's work](http://javascriptkit.com/script/script2/dyndateselector.shtml), DatePicker really start as a cleanup of it.